The Spring League: Aftermath

 On June 3, 2021, Woods announced that he had acquired the remaining extant trademarks of the United States Football League with intent of launching a USFL-branded league in 2022, with Fox Sports remaining as a partner in the new USFL.
 What was to become of The Spring League remained, at the time, an unresolved question, but according to the initial announcement TSL was to continue, probably as a scouting showcase or developmental operation.
 It was later reported that TSL was no longer associated with the new USFL.

 On February 18, 2022, Woods stated that TSL was "no longer operational", but later reports indicated that it will continue as a business although the football operations are suspended.
 Woods signed a three-year non-compete clause as part of his severance from the USFL.

-In addition to the Generals, whose brand was used for the 2022 and 2023 USFL seasons (ostensibly tied to New Jersey but never playing there), the USFL and its successor the United Football League also retained the trademark of the Aviators, which was used for the Columbus Aviators that will begin play in 2026.
+In addition to the Generals, whose brand was used for the 2022 and 2023 USFL seasons (ostensibly tied to New Jersey but never playing there), the USFL and its successor the United Football League also retained the trademark of the Aviators, which was used for the Columbus Aviators, who began play in 2026.